 - 1) Patching and repairing floors.

-- Repainting the inside and outside of a building.
+- 2) Repainting the inside and outside of a building.

 - 3) Repairing roofs and gutters.

-- 4) Mending leaks.
+- 4) Mending plumbing leaks.

-You cannot deduct repairs allocable to the cost of goods sold, discussed in Chapter 8, again as a business expense.
+You cannot deduct the cost of repairs that you added to the cost of goods sold, discussed in chapter 7, as a separate business expense.

-Improvements a lessee makes on rented property are discussed in Chapter 12.
+Improvements a lessee makes on rented property are discussed in chapter 11.